 Second Half ends, Crystal Palace 1, Liverpool 2.

 Attempt missed.
-Dwight Gayle (Crystal Palace) right footed shot from outside the box is too high from a direct free kick.
+Trent Alexander-Arnold (Liverpool) right footed shot from outside the box is too high.
+Assisted by Alex Oxlade-Chamberlain.

-Mario Balotelli (Liverpool) wins a free kick in the attacking half.
+Roberto Firmino (Liverpool) wins a free kick in the defensive half.